 In some cases stammering starts in adulthood, often called “late onset” stammering.
 This may be:

 - due to a stroke or other neurological trauma (neurogenic stammering),

-- due to stress (psychogenic stammering), or
+- due to a psychological trauma or depression (psychogenic stammering), or

 - as a result of certain drugs.